Child Maintenance through the Child Maintenance Service (previously Child Support Agency)

-If one of you lives abroad, the court can deal with child maintenance and the CSA or CMS cannot make an assessment.
+If one of you lives abroad, the court can deal with child maintenance and the CMS cannot make a calculation.
 If the parents live in different countries, there are rules where you can apply for child maintenance and how that is then recognised in the other country.

-Someone is a child for the CSA or CMS if they are under 16 or under 19 and in full-time education doing a course up to A-level or equivalent.
+Someone is a child for the CMS if they are under 16 or under 19 and in full-time education doing a course up to A-level or equivalent.

-Generally child maintenance, whether paid following an agreement, a court order or a CSA or CSM assessment, does not reduce the recipient’s welfare benefits in the UK any more.
-However, you need declare the maintenance you get when you apply for benefits.
+Generally child maintenance, whether paid following an agreement, a court order or a CSM calculation, does not reduce the recipient’s welfare benefits in the UK any more.

-Under the CSA rules the parent who gets the child benefit from the government (the “parent with care”) can make an application to the CSA for maintenance against the other parent (the “non-resident parent”).
+Under the CMS rules the parent who gets the child benefit from the government (the “parent with care”) can make an application to the CMS for maintenance against the other parent (the “non-resident parent”).
+There may be a small fee to pay.

 Child Support Solutions specialise in advising parents on CSA/CMS maintenance calculations.